dropwizard/dropwizard/docs/source/manual/core.rst

 Jersey filters
 --------------

 There might be cases when you want to filter out requests or modify them before they reach your Resources.
-Jersey provides you with a rich api for `filters and interceptors`_ that can be used directly in Dropwizard. provides you with the means to do so.
-If you want to stop the request from reaching your resources, throw a web-application ``WebApplicationException``, if you want to modify the request or let it pass through the filter, return it.
+Jersey has a rich api for `filters and interceptors`_ that can be used directly in Dropwizard.
+You can stop the request from reaching your resources by throwing a ``WebApplicationException``.
+Alternatively, you can use filters to modify inbound requests or outbound responses.

 .. _filters and interceptors: http://jersey.java.net/documentation/latest/filters-and-interceptors.html